Karin Beeler, Professor Emerita

 Applicants to the UNBC English MA program must follow the admission requirements outlined in General Admission of the Graduate Academic Calendar.
 Entrance to the MA is competitive; only applicants with a record of excellence are admitted.
 Therefore, applicants must provide the following information with their applications:

-Application deadlines are found in this calendar under Admissions and Regulations or online at: www.unbc.ca/calendar/graduate (under Semester Dates).
+Application deadlines can be found online at www.unbc.ca/admissions/graduate.
 The English MA program accepts students for the September Semester.

 For additional information about graduate admissions or to download application materials, go to the Office of Graduate Administration website at www.unbc.ca/graduate-administration.